Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Technological extremophilia:  2/5
 	10. Kind of person most protected:  Serene panarchists and people who can become panarchists if the panarchy can be serene.
 35. Panarchic Indoctrination
 	1. Authorial protest:  It seems stressful, doesn't it?
 I'm starting to settle into the idea that maybe I should improve the entire tech tree, but I'm not sure how to improve on this.
-I'm just... making a note here.
-This seems very stressful and high-pressure.
+I'm... making a note here mostly to establish the pattern of starting off with a protest of each one.
+My protest here is that this seems very stressful and high-pressure.
 	2. Mechanism proposal:  Heavy public funding for artistic education.
 Colleges of the arts.
 A society of parents who press their kids to make artistic masterpieces...
 This is one of the most nakedly authoritarian pieces of Panarchic policy, as alluded to by its use of the word 'Indoctrination'.
 While it leads to a more tolerantly diverse society, it does so through stressful methods.
 	3. Authorial protest:  Implementing this would tend to cast me personally out of the Panarchy as a failed artist.
 I have very little artistic skill; I can just barely manage my own style and I have no ability to copy widely diverse styles.
 	4. Downside analysis:  This is one of the pieces of policy structure which gets the Panarchy labeled as infiltrators.
 These people are more capable of producing fakes and knock-offs, and they're more capable of making themselves useful to arbitrary organizations with arbitrary rhetoric.